Important advice from Alaska DUI Attorneys

 Often times people move or change their phone number.
 It is very important for our attorneys to always have current contact information for you.
 We will have you sign a Consent to Proceed, this is a form where as attorneys on a misdemeanor we may appear on your behalf.
 On a felony you must appear at every court appearance or you risk an additional charge.
 Our Alaska DUI attorneys will always keep you informed of court and hearing dates that you will need to attend so that you can arrange your schedule accordingly.

 THE DMV HEARING REQUEST AND YOUR DRIVING PRIVILEGES

-When you are arrested and charged with a DUI you are given a “Notice and Order of Revocation.”
+When you are arrested and charged with an Alaska DUI you are given a “Notice and Order of Revocation.”
 This is a form that granted you temporary driving privileges for a period of 7 days only (assuming you had a valid license at the time of your arrest).
 As soon as a DMV hearing is requested your temporary driving privileges will be extended by the DMV until the date of the DMV hearing (unless you choose to start a license revocation sooner).

 The DMV will send you a notice of the DMV hearing in the mail (usually this is sent by certified mail).
 The notice of hearing you receive will also serve as a temporary driver’s license until the date of the DMV hearing.
 Although you will not receive this notice for several days, your temporary driving privileges will continue as soon as we send in the request for hearing.

 If our DUI attorneys prevail at the administrative DMV hearing, you will be eligible to get your license back, simply by requesting a duplicate license at the DMV.